 Out of Control examines differences between Hamilton and Quebec City’s rental markets and finds that Quebec has both stronger tenant protection policies and greater supply of new rental housing, both of which help to create a more affordable housing market than in Ontario.

-Funded by: United Way Halton & Hamilton
+Funded by: City of Hamilton Enrichment Fund and United Way Halton & Hamilton

 Partners: Hamilton Roundtable for Poverty Reduction and the Hamilton Community Legal Clinic